silnrsi/font-alkalami/documentation/source/developer.md

 After adding characters or additional behaviors to the font, test files should be created or enhanced to test the new behaviors.
 The test files:
 - `tests/AllChars-auto.ftml`
 - `tests/ALsorted-auto.ftml`
-- `tests/Diac1-auto.ftml`
+- `tests/DiacTest1-auto.ftml`
-- `tests/Diac1-short-auto.ftml`
+- `tests/DiacTest1-short-auto.ftml`
 - `tests/SubtendingMarks-auto.ftml`

 are generated automatically using `tools/genftmlfiles.sh`.

-`tools/ftml.xsl` can be used to view ftml documents directly in Firefox (which supports both Graphite and OpenType rendering).
+`tools/ftml.xsl` can be used to view ftml documents directly in Firefox.

 ### About ftml tests